felaris/felaris/README.md

 ## I am a Student of Kwame Nkrumah University of Science and Technology(Undergraduate) ,<br> Studying Bsc.
 Meteorology and Climate Science ,I code and have knowledge in Python and FORTRAN 90.
 <br>
 <br>Intern at https://www.datamavens.io/
-Currently  Learning to cope with Earth right now 😁️.
+<br>Currently  Learning to cope with Earth right now 😁️.
 <br>

 ## Let's connect  🌎:
 <div style="background-color:black">